 Isotonic exercise (endurance training) involves sustained elevations in cardiac output with normal or reduced PVR.
 This hemodynamic effect causes a volume challenge for the heart that affects all 4 chambers.
 Cardiac adaptations seen with daily sustained exercise include an increase in left ventricular (LV) mass, LV chamber dilation, enhanced LV diastolic function, biatrial enlargement, and right ventricular (RV) dilation with increased systolic and diastolic function.
 Examples of isotonic sports are long-distance running and swimming.

 Isometric exercise (strength training) is characterized by increased PVR and normal or only slightly elevated cardiac output.
 This increase in PVR causes a pressure load on the ventricle with a transient but potentially marked systolic hypertension and LV afterload.
-Concentric left ventricular hypertrophy (LVH) and reduction in LV diastolic function occur ...
+Concentric left ventricular hypertrophy (LVH) and reduction in LV ...